-Range of remaining upcoming deadlines for
+Range of remaining deadlines for

 NASA's Science Mission Directorate announced the release of its annual omnibus